James-Randall-14/mit-blogger-application/Grandpa.md

 It's a piece of junk, but it works and monitors aint cheap.
 I also may move that vice a couple inches to the right, because sometimes it interferes with the bed of my 3D printer.

-Speaking of, I got that printer as a holiday present this past december.
+Speaking of, I got that 3D printer as a holiday present this past december.
 Grandma came over (oh yeah - she lives close by now, more on that later), and I gave her a little tour of everything on the workbench while I assembled the printer.
 I'm not sure how much of it stuck with her.
-You know that tech has never been her thing, but I think she knows what a soldering iron is now.
+You know that tech has never been her thing, but I think she understands what a soldering iron is now.
 And we had a nice moment appreciating the new life that this workbench lives.
 She teared up a little bit and said that "Glynn would've loved to see this".
 I've thought about that a lot, and that's why I'm writing you this letter.